UX Invariants for AI-powered Software Engineering

 Includes invariants covering:

-• Core interaction behavior
+• Core interaction patterns

-• Accessibility and affordances
+• Accessibility baselines and affordances

 • Error handling and recovery